tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 Some people have asked whether they can use materials from this course to give their own API documentation workshops.
 I only allow the material to be used for non-profit workshops where the workshop leader isn't charging participants for the instruction.
 Of course, many of the ideas and concepts in this course aren't specific or unique to me, and you're entitled to fair use.
 However, you can't just hijack my site's materials, activities, and other information to clone it for your own for-profit endeavor.

+If you're a teacher at a college or university (or high school) and are trying to teach APIs and developer docs to your students, feel free to use this site as part of your instructional materials.
+I appreciate links back to the site and attribution as needed.
+My larger goal for this site is to help educate and empower tech writers with developer documentation strategies, workflows, and best practices.
+If you'd like to share your syllabus, [contact me](contact.html) and I'll add a link here.

 ## Let me know if any content is out of date

 One of the challenges in any technical course is ensuring the content stays up to date.
 Technology changes rapidly, and given the many hands-on activities in the course, it's easy for some steps to become out of date as time passes.
 I've tried to maintain a healthy balance between general and specific details in the content here.
 If you find something is out of date, either add a comment on that page or [let me know](https://idratherbewriting.com/learnapidoc/contact.html).